arpitbhuker/medtrack-patient-portal/README.md

 There are several ways of editing your application.

-Simply visit the [Lovable Project](https://lovable.dev/projects/7882f0a9-b277-4085-9f6b-abe609e7910f) and start prompting.
+Simply visit the [Project](https://lovable.dev/projects/7882f0a9-b277-4085-9f6b-abe609e7910f) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made will be committed automatically to this repo.

 **Use your preferred IDE**